reduxjs/redux-toolkit/README.md

 **_Note: this is being updated frequently as we're in alpha_**

-The working documentation can be [viewed here](https://rtk-query-docs.netlify.app/).
+The RTK Query docs are currently available at https://rtk-query-docs.netlify.app/.
 In addition, you can check out the generated deploy previews on any PR before things land in `main`.